gitrlawton/mlh-production-engineering-hackathon-proj/DOCS/DECISION_LOG.md

 **Reasoning:**

 Peewee is lightweight and its API maps cleanly onto simple CRUD operations.
-For an app with one model and four query types (INSERT, SELECT by short_code, DELETE for test teardown, COUNT for health), SQLAlchemy's session/unit-of-work model and declarative setup would have been significant overhead.
-Raw SQL was considered but rejected because Peewee's `Model.create()` and `Model.get()` read clearly and reduce the risk of SQL injection with no extra effort.
-Peewee also integrates naturally with Flask's per-request lifecycle via its `DatabaseProxy` and `connect()`/`close()` hooks.
+For an application with a focused data model and simple query types (INSERT, SELECT by short_code, DELETE for test teardown, COUNT for health checks), SQLAlchemy's unit-of-work session model and declarative setup introduced unnecessary overhead.
+Raw SQL was considered but rejected because Peewee's `Model.create()` and `Model.get()` read clearly and prevent SQL injection vulnerabilities automatically.
+Peewee also integrates cleanly with Flask's request lifecycle via its `DatabaseProxy` and connection hooks.

 ---